 A technical violation occurs when the probationer violates a condition of their probation, such as failing to complete community service hours, failing to make restitution payments, failing to pay fees, failing to report (very common), or failing a drug screen (very common as well).

 A violation occurs when the probation officer files a probation violation affidavit with the court.
 This affidavit is the probation officer's way of telling the court what he or she claims you have done to violate your probation.
 The judge then issues a probation violation warrant, and you are arrested.

 More than likely, you will be held in jail without bond pending your violation.
 Yes, I know it sounds unfair, but you can wind up in jail for failing to do something as simple as make a phone call to check in with your probation violation.

-As a criminal defense attorney who practices exclusively in the Miami and Broward courts, I find probation violations to be some of the most common offenses that come my way.
+As a South Florida criminal defense attorney who practices in the Miami and Broward courts, I find probation violations to be some of the most common offenses that come my way.
 That's because probation, while better than prison, is tough to complete.
 If you forget to perform any of the required tasks, you will find yourself violated.

 Probation violations must be proven to the court, however, the standard is much lower than it is during an ordinary jury trial.
 Probation violation hearings, or PVHs, are conducted without a jury, in front of a judge.
 The state must prove by a greater weight of the evidence (think 51%) that you are guilty of violating your probation.
 Needless to say, this is an easy feat for the State of Florida.